realpython/materials/unittest-mock/README.md

 This folder contains code examples related to the RealPython tutorial on [Understanding the Python Mock Object Library](https://realpython.com/python-mock-library/).

 The example code showcases some of the different use cases of `unittest.mock` in a single test file, `test_my_calendar.py`.
-When writing your own tests, keep in mind that readability counts and that your test code will be better readable if you keep one consistent approach to mocking.
+When writing your own tests, keep in mind that readability counts and that your test code will be more readable if you keep one consistent approach to mocking.

 ## Installation